Mason Verger: Season 2

 Mason sexually assaults his sister Margot (Katharine Isabelle), who then tries to kill him.
 He sends her to therapy with Lecter (Mads Mikkelsen).
 Mason meets with Lecter to discuss Margot's treatment, and agrees to enter therapy with Lecter to find out what his sister is saying about him.
 Lecter takes an immediate dislike to Mason, considering him "discourteous".

-Mason tells Margot that he wants them to have an heir, the implication being that he wants to father his own sister's child.
+Mason tells Margot that he wants them to have a "Verger baby", the implication being that he wants to father his own sister's child.
 He threatens to cut her off financially if she disobeys him.
 Desperate, Margot has sex with another of Lecter's patients, Will Graham (Hugh Dancy) and becomes pregnant with his child.
-After Lecter tells him what Margot is trying to do, Mason causes Margot to get into a car accident, and has her womb surgically removed so that only he can father an heir and inherit the family fortune.
+After Lecter tells him what Margot is trying to do, Mason causes Margot to get into a car accident and has her womb surgically removed so that only he can father an heir and inherit the family fortune.
 A furious Graham confronts Mason and warns him that Lecter is manipulating them both.

 Mason eventually grows suspicious of Lecter and has him kidnapped along with Graham, intending to feed them both to his prize pigs.
-Lecter escapes with Graham's help, however, and takes Mason as a captive to Graham's house.
-Lecter gives Mason a hallucinogenic drug cocktail and convinces him to cut his own face off with a pig fat probing knife and feed the pieces to Graham's dogs.
+However, Lecter escapes with Graham's help and takes Mason as a captive to Graham's house.
+Lecter gives Mason a hallucinogenic drug cocktail and convinces him to cut his own face off and feed the pieces to Graham's dogs.
 Mason does so, and also obeys Lecter's command to cut off his own nose and eat it.
 Lecter then breaks Mason's neck with his bare hands.
 Mason survives, but is paralyzed, confined to a respirator and forced to wear a neck brace and a facial mask.
 He tells FBI Agent-in-Charge Jack Crawford (Laurence Fishburne) that he sustained his injuries after falling into a pig pen; he intends to keep Lecter out of the FBI's hands so he can torture and kill Lecter himself.
 Mason is then left alone with a vengeful Margot, who promises him she will "take care of you just as you took care of me."